Will Voluntary Disclosure Protect Against IRS Criminal Prosecution

 Does Voluntary Disclosure to Protect Against Criminal Prosecution?

-In the world of voluntary Disclosure, it is well-established amongst experienced tax counsel that submitting to the IRS Voluntary Disclosure Program will almost always protect a Taxpayer against Criminal Prosecution.
-That is because the purpose of the program is to bring Taxpayers into compliance voluntarily without the fear of criminal enforcement.
-If the IRS entices Taxpayers with voluntary disclosure, only to turn around and prosecute them — the program would have failed many years ago.
-When considering making a voluntary disclosure — Taxpayers must be very cautious about working with any attorney who misrepresents the purpose and nature of voluntary disclosure — or goads them into alternative, less-safe strategies.
-For example, they may recommend that Taxpayer seek to just let the statute of limitations expire — without providing any insight or explanation of the perils of pursuing this type of often-flawed strategy.
-To better understand that Voluntary Disclosure (VDP) in matters involving offshore income, accounts, investments and income, here are a few important considerations when deciding if Voluntary Disclosure is right for you — and to best try and avoid unethical fear-mongering strategies from less-experienced counsel.
+In the world of IRS Voluntary Disclosure, it is well-established that the VDP ‘Program’ is a good option for U.S. Taxpayers who may have committed a criminal tax violation, because the programs can minimize the risk of the IRS/DOJ pursuing a Criminal Prosecution against the Taxpayer.
+The purpose of the IRS Voluntary Disclosure Program is to bring Taxpayers into compliance voluntarily without the fear of criminal enforcement.
+And, if the IRS were to entice Taxpayers into making a voluntary disclosure, only to turn around and prosecute them — the program would have failed many years ago.
+To better understand that Voluntary Disclosure (VDP) in matters involving offshore income, accounts, investments and income, we wanted to provide a brief summary of some of the more important considerations when deciding if Voluntary Disclosure is right for you — and to best try and avoid unethical fear-mongering strategies from less-experienced counsel.

 Non-Willfulness vs Willfulness

-If a Taxpayer is unable to certify non-willfulness, then a Taxpayer does not qualify for any of the other filing procedures, such as Streamlined Procedures; Delinquency Procedures or Reasonable Cause.
-The longer a Taxpayer knowingly/willfully continues stay non-compliant — the bigger risk they are taking for higher penalties — and disqualification from entrance into the program.
+If a Taxpayer is unable to certify non-willfulness, then a Taxpayer does not qualify for any of the non-willful offshore disclosure procedures, such as Streamlined Procedures; Delinquency Procedures or Reasonable Cause.
+Moreover, the longer a Taxpayer knowingly/willfully continues stay non-compliant — the bigger risk they are taking for higher penalties — and disqualification from entrance into the program if they are audited prior to submitting their preclearance letter.

-VDP requires the Taxpayer to make a full disclosure.
-This does not mean the Taxpayer is going to atone for every tax sin they have ever made — rather, in relation to the submission, the Taxpayer must provide a complete disclosure about the non-compliance.
+The IRS Voluntary Disclosure Program requires the Taxpayer to make a full disclosure.
+This does require the Taxpayer is going to atone for every tax sin they have ever made in their lifetime — but in relation to the submission, the Taxpayer must provide a complete disclosure about the non-compliance.

 Legally Sourced Money vs. Money Laundering